valekfrantisek/CuneiformTextAnalysis/README.md

 This repository contains scripts for online app Cuneiform Text Analyser.
 The scripts provided here are built to run this app on your own computer.

-The project is also served at [https://dh-tools.eu/CTA/](https://dh-tools.eu/CTA/).
+The project is also served at [https://digitalhumanities.upce.cz/CTA/](https://digitalhumanities.upce.cz/CTA/).

 ## Current Version
-version: 1.0.0
+version: 1.0.2

-publised: 30 December 2024
+publised: 19 December 2025 (first version published 30 December 2024)

 license: [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)